pykale/pykale/docs/source/installation.md

 - `full`: `pip install pykale[full]` for all functionality, including examples and tutorials
 - `dev`: `pip install pykale[dev]` for development, including all functionality, examples, and tutorials

-You can install with multiple options by separating them with commas (without whitespace) with examples below:
+Multiple options can be chosen by separating them with commas (without whitespace).
+See examples below.

 ```sh
 pip install pykale[drug,example]